alexandredepape/RecordingsEnabler/README.md

 # Recordings Enabler

-This tool works as a *worker* deployed on an *Heroku* machine, it searches through **Korean and European League of Legends Challenger** players and enables the recording for future selection by the main tool: https://github.com/Maulorian/LeagueUploader.
+This tool works as a *worker* deployed on an *Heroku* machine.

+It does the following things:

+1. **Searches** through Korean and European **League of Legends** Challenger players with the help of the Riot API
+2. **Enables** the **recording** of the league spectator packets on https://porofessor.gg/ for future use by the main tool: https://github.com/Maulorian/LeagueUploader.